ClusterHQ/powerstrip/README.rst

 Contributing
 ------------
 We'd love your help with Powerstrip.
-If you have any questions or need help, besides filing a GitHub issue with feature requests or bug reports you can also join us on the #clusterhq channel on the irc.freenode.net IRC network.
+If you have any questions or need help, besides filing a GitHub issue with feature requests or bug reports you can also join us on the #clusterhq or #docker-extensions channel on the irc.freenode.net IRC network.

 We plan to do CI with from https://drone.io/ for unit tests.
 Or maybe Travis-CI.